Skip to main content

 Adding packages

-The /path/to/the/package should be the directory containing the setup.py or pyproject.toml.
+The /path/to/my_package should be either a .whl file or a buildable directory containing the setup.py or pyproject.toml.

 Overwriting existing versions